First Time Home Buyers Frequently Asked Questions and Answers

 The closing costs for each Poli Mortgage loan are tied to many factors.
 These include property, state, loan amount, and optional coverage’s like home owners title insurance.
 Rest assured, Poli Mortgage Group is a known mortgage leader and offers some of the most competitive rates and closing costs for first time home buyers in the industry.

 Yes.
 Your Poli Loan Officer will need you to supply two full years of tax returns to verify your self-income.
-For more information about mortgages for self-employed borrowers, visit our page on self-employment mortgage guidelines or call your Poli Loan Officer to discuss these guidelines further.
+For more information about mortgages for self-employed borrowers, call 781-232-8000 to speak to our experienced team about these guidelines further.

 Generally, a two-year employment history is required to qualify for a first time home buyer loan program through Poli Mortgage.
 However, if you have changed jobs, we can often use income and tenure information from your previous employer.
 We will also recognize college as work history if you are currently working in the same field you were studying.